 Let’s face it—it’s not easy to build a perfect marketing team.
-A comprehensive marketing strategy includes a number of different tactics and initiatives—which means your team must include members with a wide variety of skills.
+A comprehensive marketing strategy includes a number of different tactics and initiatives—which means your team must include members with a wide variety of marketing skills.

 If you work in marketing, you’re already aware of the most common essential roles—social media managers, content specialists, email marketing managers, etc. But, the marketing industry moves fast, and new trends and developments call for new job requirements—some of which your team might be lacking.

 Today’s blog post looks at some emerging marketing roles that your business should consider if you want to keep up with your competition.
 Let’s get into it!

 1. Customer Experience (CX) Expert

 Today’s buyers demand a highly-personalized, positive customer experience—organizations who don’t comply end up losing business.
 B2B companies have taken notice and many have started to prioritize customer experience in recent years.
 Consider these statistics:

 - 23% of B2B CMOs see improving customer experience as a top three objective (source).